HannachiHassen/Manual-Testing-Interview-Questions/README.md

 ![](/README/testbed.png)

 ## 2. Explain bugs, defects, and errors.
-  - Error: The error occurs when there is a programming mistake in the code that prevents the program from executing or compiling.
+  - **Error**: The error occurs when there is a programming mistake in the code that prevents the program from executing or compiling.
-  - Defect: A defect is any variation between the actual result and the expected result determined by a tester or developer.
+  - **Defect**: A defect is any variation between the actual result and the expected result determined by a tester or developer.
 Defects are typically detected after the product enters production and are resolved only during the development phase.
- - Bug: A software bug is detected during the testing phase as a fault or mismatch.
+ - **Bug**: A software bug is detected during the testing phase as a fault or mismatch.
 This affects the functionality and performance of the software.

 ## 3. What is the software testing life cycle?
 STLC (Software Testing Life Cycle) is a fundamental part of SDLC which is used to test software and ensure that the quality standards are met.
 Verification and validation are generally involved in this process.
 In this, different activities are executed in a specific order throughout the software testing process.